ADA-research/Sparkle/CONTRIBUTING.md

 When ready, create a pull request towards the `development` branch.

 ## Issue creation protocol
-When finding a bug or an issue in Sparkle, feel free to make an issue for it.
+When finding a bug or an issue in Sparkle, feel free to create an issue in [Jira](https://kvdblom.atlassian.net/jira/software/c/projects/SPRK/boards/1?atlOrigin=eyJpIjoiMmI0NjhmNDMzNzVjNDgxMDhmZjNiN2YyMDc2OTQzNzciLCJwIjoiaiJ9) if you are part of the closed core team.
 Check before you create a new issue if there already exists one that addresses the bug you found.
 In case an existing issue already partially covers the bug, you could add a comment to that issue, to ensure your bug is covered by it.
-Otherwise, you should create an issue.
+Otherwise, you should create a new issue.

 ### Issue contents checklist
 - **Summary**